tytydraco/yessleep/out/I_was_a_Death_Row_Guard_reassigned_to_guard_Death_Ive_had_a_brush_with_her_and_all_hell_has_broken_loose.md

 Had he made it to the death chamber, I would have pushed the plunger.
 What is my life?
 Am I a just man?
 I put my head in my hands.

 I felt a gentle hand on my shoulder.
 “Yes, Shepherd Reaper.
 You are a good man.”
 I looked up and knew I was staring at Lady Justice.
 In a way she scared me more than Death.
 Death can kill me, but Lady Justice can judge me.This lady knew all my deeds and misdeeds.
 Let's face it, I totally killed a guy.
 Her duty was not exacting petty revenge like Karma.
 This woman was the one with the scales.
-How many of can say, really say with confidence, that the bad wouldn't tip the scales?
+How many of us can say, really say with confidence, that the bad wouldn't tip the scales?
 Especially if you used the legal system to murder your daughter's rapist?
 The fear was there, sure, but so was grief and rage.
 I don't understand why that demon took my daughter.
+If he was going to rape and kill her, why the violence?
+Why did he choke her while singing Christmas carols?
+She loved Christmas, and they were perverted for her, tainted, in her last moments on earth.
+She could have lived and recovered.
 Where was Justice then?
+If any of you are parents and you had the chance to do what I did...would you?

-I can tell you that now she was fully covered in what looked like SWAT gear.
+I digress.
+Lady Justice certainly did not "have a titty out" as she does in sculptures.
+Karma bends the truth.Justice was fully covered in what looked like SWAT gear.
 Bullet proof vest, expertly shined shoes, and sure enough, aviator glasses.
-Apparently sewn by Arachne.
+Apparently the gear was all sewn by Arachne.
 She looked to be in her late 30s, possibly early 40s.
 Quite attractive, though no one compares to my wife.
 I missed my wife.

 “I cannot intervene in the process of a crime.
 Otherwise the boy who harmed your daughter would be in a meat grinder right now.
 I can oversee due process.
-Restore balance, in the end..Sometimes the end takes a long time.
+Restore balance, in the end..the issue is sometimes the end takes a long time.
+Years.
+Sometimes lifetimes.
 You should not have interfered.
 You made a mockery of the justice system.
+Of my duties.
 As it turns out, however, this one is above my pay grade.

-Then a cold breath in my ear, not from Justice but some invisible presence, whispered, “But some people deserve to die.
+Then a cold breath in my ear, not from Justice but some invisible presence, whispered, “He deserved to die.
 Fear not.
 Colton will never feel warmth again.
 There is no sun where he is.
 No people.
 His death is one of sparsity, cold, and isolation.”

 I had just heard the voice of death, and I was relieved.
 Ain't that some shit?

 “Ah, I hear she spoke to you.
-My sister tells me she appeared the other nigjt.
+My sister tells me she appeared the other night.
 You are getting closer to meeting our Lady of Death.
 We do not tease to be cruel.
-Unlike your God, you are to have as much knowledge as possible.Your brain is your most powerful armor; the knowledge within your greatest protector.
+Unlike your jealous God who would hoard all for himself, you are to have as much knowledge as possible.Your brain is your most powerful armor; the knowledge within your greatest protector.
 Without knowledge, I fear you would go insane.
 I've seen it happen.”

 I shuddered.